codess-aus/AZ-220/SetUp_Infrastructure.md

 You should use **Provisioning Service SDKs** to build a backend application to manage enrollments in the DPS.
 These SDKs are available for C, C#, Java, Node.js, and Python.

 Microsoft Graph SDKs: These SDKs can be used to programmatically access data in Office 365, Windows 10, and Enterprise Mobility + Security via Microsoft Graph API.

+You should choose device-to-cloud messages to send telemetry data from a permanently connected device to the IOT hub.
+IOT Hub has a built-in service endpoint that can be used by the device app to send telemetry messages from your devices.
+Messages are limited to 256 KB.

+You should choose file upload to send telemetry data batches for an intermittently connected device to the IOT hub.
+The size of the file is limited only by Azure storage limits.

+You should choose device twin to change the telemetry send frequency on the device for a long-running command.
+Device twin desired properties are changed on the IOT hub.
+The device app receives a notification, and can read the new property, and react accordingly.

+Direct method is used to send commands to the device that requires immediate action.